-Where Is My Guru

 She is the host of Spirit Voyage Radio with Ramdesh on Unity FM and iTunes, a weekly podcast that brings mantra and meditation to over 300,000 listeners each year, and she is the founder of the Spirit Voyage Global Sadhanas, an online global meditation community of over 25,000.

 She is a contributing expert on eating disorders and food addictions to Recovery 2.0 with Tommy Rosen, which brings radical recovery to an online community of 50,000.
 She regularly teaches at Sat Nam Fest and Kripalu.
 She serves on the Board of Directors of the Sat Nam Foundation and leads Seva Retreats to India.
-She holds a Master’s Degree from the Courtauld Institute in London and a Bachelor’s Degree from the University of Virginia.
-She is currently pursuing a doctorate at the Emerson Institute.
+She holds a Doctorate of Theology from the Emerson Institute, Master’s Degree from the Courtauld Institute in London and a Bachelor’s Degree from the University of Virginia.

 A global citizen and awakened heart, her name means “One who sees the land of God everywhere, in all places and all peoples.”